andlaus/covid19r/README.md

 ./updateData.sh
 ```

-After this, you can extract the Data of most countries like this
+For most countries, you can then extract the curve of the estimated
+basic reproduction number like this:

 ```
 COUNTRY="Germany"
 ./estimateR.py "$COUNTRY" > "r-estimate-$COUNTRY.csv"
 ```

-You can then visualize the result using `gnuplot`.
-To simplify this,
+The result is contained in the file "r-estimate-$COUNTRY.csv" which
+can be inspected via a spreadsheet program or visualized using tools
-another shell script is provided:
+like `gnuplot`.
+To simplify the latter, another small shell script is
+provided:

 ```
 COUNTRY="Germany"